 There’s nothing more certain that a favourite web site you go to and use often, sooner or later starts charging a subscription ‘fee’.

-Like last year the NANOWRIMO site had been updated, and the changes look good.
-At the moment this site is free, but you do get a lot of emails and requests to purchase products, which I think is a reasonable way to raise money for keeping the site free,
+I remember when the NANOWRIMO site had been updated, and the changes look good.
+At that moment the site was free, but you do get a lot of emails and requests to purchase products, which I think is a reasonable way to raise money for keeping the site free.

 But, how long is this going to last before a ‘fee’ is introduced, and then a ‘fee’ to enter your book?